pverkind/nuwayri_d3/README.md

 ## TO DO:

-* put the main js code in a separate file
 * Scatter plot:
-  - add zooming in/out function
+  - add zooming in/out function + make axes responsive to filtering
+  - add section headers
 * Sliders:
   - add sliders for
     * Nuwayrī milestone number
     * total number of alignments in common with Nuwayrī
     * ...
-* add a bar graph at the bottom to show the number of characters in text reuse alignments for each book2.
+* make the parent divs resize with the window?
-* add a filtered list of book titles?
+* filter the list of book titles + let it act as filter for the graph?
 * check the Nuwayrī app which elements we would like to transfer to html/d3 version
 * integrate with diff viewer (load diff when clicking a milestone in the graph?)
-* finalize the url parser